 When Do You Have to Start Paying Back Student Loans?

-For new grads, most federal student loans have a six-month grace period after you finish school, during which borrowers don’t have to make payments.
+Most federal student loans have a six-month grace period after you finish school or drop below half-time enrollment, during which borrowers don’t have to make payments.
 The payback terms on private student loans are set by individual lenders, which may or may not offer a grace period.

 What Is a Student Loan Grace Period?